s0md3v/wappalyzer-next/README.md

 - `-t, --threads`: Number of concurrent threads (default: 5)
 - `-oJ`: JSON output file path
 - `-oC`: CSV output file path
-- `-c, --cookie`: Cookie string for authenticated scans
+- `-c, --cookie`: Cookie header string for authenticated scans

 ## For Developers

-The python library is a available on pypi as `wappalyzer`.
+The python library is a available on pypi as `wappalyzer` and can be imported with the same name.

-### Using the Library
+#### Using the Library

 The main function you'll interact with is `analyze()`: